-Biochemistry & Molecular Biology

-Biomedical Engineering

-Microbiology & Immunology

-Molecular & Cellular Biosciences

-Molecular Genetics & Genomics

-Molecular Medicine & Translational Science
+Biochemistry & Molecular Biology Biomedical Engineering Microbiology & Immunology Molecular & Cellular Biosciences Molecular Genetics & Genomics Molecular Medicine & Translational Science Pre-health

-Pre-health

-BMSC 620 - Roots of Health Inequity (2).
-The Roots of Health Inequity course is designed to examine the social processes that produce health inequities in the distribution of disease and illness.
+BMR 705/706 Biomedical Research Journal Club (2).
+This journal club course is designed to introduce MS students to the evaluation of existing literature and improvement of presentation skills.
+Students will select primary data journal articles of interest to them, critically evaluate the articles, and then present the articles to the class.
+Participation and discussion are expected from the entire class.
+Each student is expected to present two to three articles throughout the course.
+Satisfactory/Unsatisfactory distribution of disease and illness.
 In this course, students will strategize more effective ways to act on the root causes of health inequity and discuss approaches to remove health inequities.
 A combination of online modules and in-class discussions will be used.
 This course is recommended for all Biomedical Science Pre-Health students.
 Typically offered in summer terms.